ga-wdi-pvd/scribble/readme.md

 #### Please do the following:

-Fork this repo, and submit homework as a **PULL REQUEST** on this repo.
+Fork this repo, and submit homework as a pull request on this repo.
 ```
-$ git clone git@github.com:ga-wdi-pvd/scribble.git
+$ git clone [link to YOUR Scribble repo]
 $ cd scribble
 # ***VERY IMPORTANT***
 $ rails new . -d postgresql